PhantomInsights/covid-19/README.md

 | 75%   |      541    |     7     |      32     |
 | max   |   607670    | 25832     |   78200     |

 This looks better and more accurate.
-On the next sections we will get interesting insights.
+On the next sections we will start producing interesting insights.

 ### Top 10 Countries by Confirmed Cases, Deaths & Recoveries